The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 Other Details:
 1. an error on any method call with throw a ServiceClientException (**_including a 4xx/5xx http status response_**)
    1. the exception will contain extra information about the error as desired.
-2. All requests are made with a set of 'default headers' (which can be altered if desired)
+2. All requests are made with a set of 'default headers' (which can be altered/overridded as needed)
 3. If ever the authBroker returns an empty string (""), then no Authorization request header will be added.
 4. The '@throws' annotation on the methods are not strictly required, it is for being explicit about why kind of exception can be thrown.
 5. If you pass in a String as a POST body, that value will be used directly  (no object serialization will be attempted)